 For more information or to take a FREE TRIAL, fill out the form below:

-From the beginnings of human history, societies and cultures have established themselves around religious and spiritual practices.
-Religion has affected decisions personal and political, local and global, and continues to play an important role in the lives of individuals and in the cultures of nations.
-With a dynamic new design, new features, and expanded coverage, World Religions explores religion and spirituality in an objective manner, from the ceremonies of the first practitioners to the elaborate rituals of today.
+From the beginnings of human history, religious and spiritual practices have played a central role in shaping societies and cultures around the world.
+They have affected decisions both personal and political, local and global, and continue to influence people’s lives and beliefs in every nation, society, and community.
+World Religions explores religion and spirituality in an objective manner, from the ceremonies of the first practitioners to the elaborate rituals of today.

-Ideal for research and study in the library, the classroom, or at home, our new, easy-to-navigate interface puts the information users need front and center.
-Topic Centers feature specially selected content on 15 of the world’s religions and traditional spiritual practices, quickly guiding users to information on important topics, spiritual leaders, sacred texts, and holy days and festivals.
-A wealth of new content has been added.
-The new home page offers many ways to begin exploring the material, from videos and slideshows to sacred texts, sacred music, primary sources, a calendar of holidays and observances, and more.
+Ideal for research and study in the library, the classroom, or at home, our easy-to-navigate interface puts the information users need front and center.
+Topic Centers feature specially selected content on 15 of the world’s major religions and traditional spiritual practices, quickly guiding users to information on important topics, spiritual leaders, sacred texts, and holy days and festivals.
+The homepage offers many ways to begin exploring the material, from videos and slideshows to sacred texts, sacred music, primary sources, a calendar of holidays and observances, and more.

 Take a FREE TRIAL of World Religions today!